Cricket, but turbo-charged.

 ECB Indoor Cricket Benefits for Outdoor Cricket

-For participants the addition of neutral umpires and when we have a fixed venue again the use of the tv scoreboards adds to the excitement of the game while on the field.
-Off the field the online league tables will also then become available and player statistics allow players to track their personal and teams progress through the leagues.
+For participants there is the the addition of neutral umpires and when we have a fixed venue again the use of the tv scoreboards will add to the excitement of the game while on the field.
+Off the field the online league tables will also then become available and player statistics will allow players to track their personal and teams progress through the leagues.

-For Team Managers the use of the online management system allows you to track player availability, confirm your teams and follow the league tables from start to finish.
+For Team Managers when the use of the online management system returns it will allow you to track player availability, confirm your teams and follow the league tables from start to finish.
 Featuring weekly email reminders for fixtures, team availability checks and a full statistics package the management system takes away the stress of running your side.

 All of these services are available free of charge as part of the ECBIC package.
-(NB sadly some of these features are no available at the moment until a new permanent venue has been found.)
+(NB sadly some of these features are not available at the moment until a new permanent venue has been found.)

 Cricket Basic Rules Introduction